-- (1) Transportation Impact Study - (a) A transportation impact study (TIS) is an analyses to determine the full impact of a proposed development on the transportation system. - (b) A TIS is required for a proposed development that meets any of the following criteria: - of the week, the development is expected to generate 100 or more vehicle trips entering

-- the development or 100 or more vehicle trips exiting the development; - [2] For existing sites being redeveloped the site is expected to generate 100 or more additional trips entering or exiting the development during any one hour time period of any day of the week; or - [3] In the opinion of the City Engineer, the development or redevelopment is likely to have significant impacts on traffic safety or traffic flow, even if the warrant criteria in 1 or 2, above are not met. - (c) Transportation impact studies must be conducted under the supervision of a Pennsylvania registered Professional Engineer.
+- (1) Transportation Impact Study - (a) A transportation impact study (TIS) is an analyses to determine the full impact of a proposed development on the transportation system. - (b) A TIS is required for a proposed development that meets any of the following criteria: - [1] During any one hour time period of any day of the week, the development is expected to generate 100 or more vehicle trips entering the development or 100 or more vehicle trips exiting the development; - [2] For existing sites being redeveloped the site is expected to generate 100 or more additional trips entering or exiting the development during any one hour time period of any day of the week; or - [3] In the opinion of the City Engineer, the development or redevelopment is likely to have significant impacts on traffic safety or traffic flow, even if the warrant criteria in 1 or 2, above are not met. - (c) Transportation impact studies must be conducted under the supervision of a Pennsylvania registered Professional Engineer.